TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 #### OSPI

 QSPI has been replaced with OSPI or Octal-SPI.
 The main difference is in the bus width and clock frequency.
-In AM263Px, OSPI is running at max 133MHz DDR over 8 data lines.
+In AM263Px, OSPI is running at max 133MHz DDR on 8 data lines.

 #### RL2